 Santiago de Cuba is the second-largest city of Cuba and the capital of the Province of the same name, about 870 kilometres southeast of Havana.
-It was the fifth village founded by Spanish conquistador Diego Velázquez de Cuéllar, on 25 July 1515.
-The settlement burned down in 1516, but was immediately rebuilt.
-From 1522 until 1589, Santiago was the capital of the Spanish colony of Cuba and the first cathedral was built in 1528.
+It was the fifth village founded by Spanish conquistador Diego Velázquez de Cuéllar on 25 July 1515.
+The settlement burned down in 1516 but was immediately rebuilt.
+From 1522 until 1589, Santiago was the capital of the Spanish colony of Cuba, and the first Cathedral was built in 1528.
 The present Cathedral, in the heart of the city, is built on the same site.
-Opposite it, the official residence of the island’s first governor, the Casa de Don Diego Velázquez, is still standing; built in 1522, it is Cuba’s oldest house.
+Opposite it, the official residence of the island’s first governor, the Casa de Don Diego Velázquez, is still standing; it was built in 1522 and is Cuba’s oldest house.

 On 26 July 1953, the Cuban Revolution began with an ill-prepared armed attack on the Moncada Barracks by a small contingent of rebels led by Fidel Castro.
-Most participants were killed, but Castro’s July 26 Movement became the main force in the overthrow of Batista’s corrupt regime.
+Most participants were killed, but Castro’s 26 July Movement became the primary force in overthrowing Batista’s corrupt regime.
 Fidel Castro proclaimed the victory of the Cuban Revolution from a balcony on Santiago de Cuba’s city hall on 1 January 1959.
 His ashes are now interred in the Santa Ifigenia Cemetery in Santiago, next to those of the 19th Century Cuban independence hero, José Martí.